COVID-19 Updates and Travel Information

 We are open for business and complying with the requirements of local, state and federal government.
-Specifically, we are operating according to the Governor Sununu’s Stay at Home 2.0 Lodging Guidelines effective May 31, 2020.
+Specifically, we are operating according to the Governor Sununu’s Safer at Home Lodging Guidelines.

 Guests and Requirements